Total Pageviews

 "I thought you might get him back on the wagon--in the Chang Mai room."

 "A sound suggestion," I said.
-"I think I can manage that armed only with a pure and compassionate heart.
+"I can manage that armed only with a pure and compassionate heart.
 I have always found this Sagi to be a reasonable cat when not under the influence of double-ply tissue.
-I have no doubt that even in his delirium we can reach some arrangement."
+I'm sure that even in his delirium, we can reach some arrangement."

 "Whatever," she said.

-Finding himself in a room that is normally off-limits to him, his first thought was to get to the highest observation station.
-The space chosen was occupied by a largish paper shopping bag filled with toilet tissue and so something had to give.
-Sagi enjoys a 14-pound advantage over the bag so it was no mystery that all 12 rolls of tissue had spilled out over the floor even to the far corners.
+Finding himself in a room normally off-limits to him, his first thought was to get to the highest observation post.
+I'm sure you would do the same.
+The space chosen was occupied by a large paper shopping bag filled with toilet tissue, so something had to give.
+Sagi enjoys a 14-pound advantage over the bag, so it was no mystery that all twelve rolls of tissue had spilled out over the floor, even to the far corners.

-When the bag spilled toilet tissue across the tile, the limbic system of this Sagi was strongly stirred and he, no doubt, experienced a strong desire to sink his teeth into something soft and pliable.
-The emotional struggle would have been intense.
-He tried his best, I am sure, but eventually his will power was no match for the primal urge.
-I believe the Irish hero, Chuhulain suffered from these battle frenzies.
+When the bag spilled toilet tissue across the tile, the limbic system of this Sagi was strongly stirred, and he, no doubt, experienced a strong desire to sink his teeth into something soft and pliable.
+I'm sure the emotional struggle was intense, but his willpower was no match for the primal urge.
+I believe the Irish hero, Chuhulain, suffered from similar battle frenzies.

 Before he knew it, he'd set to work with fang and claw to shred each and every roll of tissue and then throw the bits around in an intoxicated frenzy.
-The emotional energy was quickly drained, leaving him with only enough strength to soak the last few rolls in kitty drool.
+His emotional energy drained quickly, leaving him only enough strength to soak the last few rolls in kitty drool.
 And here was the end result, his eyes closed in sleep, oblivious to the carnage he'd wrought.
-When I arrived, he'd just begun to snore.

-Mine is a kindly soul and I saw no reason to leave him lying here on the floor.
-I picked him up and as consciousness returned the look on his face told me that a deep remorse for his actions had arisen.
+Mine is a kindly soul, and I saw no reason to leave him lying here on the floor.
+I picked him up, and as his consciousness returned, the look on his face told me that a deep remorse had arisen.
 He licked my hand to ask forgiveness--just one more time.

-Then to let him know that we love him even when we don't approve his ways, I spoke in a soft voice, "Awake, beloved!
-Awake, for morning in the bowl of night has flung the stone that stirs the stars to flight; and lo! the hunter of the East has caught the Sultan's turret in a noose of light."
+I spoke in a soft voice to let him know that we love him even when we don't approve his ways.
+"Awake, beloved!
+Awake, for morning in the bowl of night has flung the stone that stirs the stars to flight, and lo! the hunter of the East has caught the Sultan's turret in a noose of light."

-Switching to a fatherly tone I said, "If I were you, Sagi, and I offer the suggestion in the most cordial spirit of goodwill.
-I would use every effort to prevent this passion from growing upon me.
+"If I were you, Sagi, and I offer the suggestion in a spirit of goodwill, I would use every effort to prevent this passion from growing.
 I know you will say you can take it or leave it alone; that just one roll won't hurt, but can you stop at one?
 Isn't it the first roll that does all the damage?

-You suffer I believe from a Napoleon complex, one that convinces you to think that will-power alone is enough to defeat demon tissue.
-You must rely on your allies.
-We are here to help you.
+You suffer, I believe, from a Napoleon complex, one that convinces you to think that willpower alone is enough to defeat demon tissue.
+You must rely on your allies and we are all here to help you.

 After tucking him into his favorite koozie, I returned to the bedroom where Ms Wonder was now up and about, moving like a Spanish galleon under full sail.